jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Automatic Containment,
 2008-08-10

-You have to mention, that the other articles may not conform exactly to the notation of automatic containment, but the automatic containment notation is the only one used when programming.
+You might mention, that the other articles may not conform exactly to the notation of automatic containment, but the automatic containment notation is the only one used when programming.

 The other articles may have simplified diagrams, that demonstrate a point more clearly, but in practice the notation of automatic containment is the only one used.